The Beth Lists

 Picture

-I guess I should mention the seafood.
-We chose pretty basic stuff, fried shrimp and scampi, but it was excellent.
-The batter was so light and the homemade sauces were tangy and creamy.
-The wedge salad with blue cheese was chunky and flavorful without overpowering.
-The thousand island was fresh on top of my mix of greens and veggies.
+The wedge salad with blue cheese was chunky and flavorful, without overpowering.
+The thousand island was fresh, on top of my mix of greens and veggies.
 A perfect Galveston meal.

 One Last Thing

 We asked Carl one more question.
 "So where's the local business crowd.
 We expected to see more regulars on a weeknight."
-He reminded us that there was a members only club.
-Hmmmm?
+He reminded us that there was a Members Only Club.
+That got me curious.

 Picture